-When submitting a proposal, you will be asked to select a target audience for your session.
+When submitting a proposal, you will be asked to select a target audience for your session, as shown in the following screenshot.
 When conceiving your session, keep that audience and their professional development needs in mind.
 Why is it necessary for them to attend a session on the topic you chose in the manner you chose?
 Remember to make that clear in your summary.